TrueC-D/prework-videos-nested-data-structures/README.md

 end
 # This method should print all of the names of the characters
 ```
-+ Given our initial hash, we can break this down into a couple of steps
++ Given our initial hash, we can break this down into a couple of steps:
-  + Get the array of characters
+  + Get the array of characters.
-  + Iterate over each character
+  + Iterate over each character.
-  + print the name of that character
+  + Print the name of that character.
 ```ruby
 def print_names(data)
   # Get the array of characters